About Dr. Fardad Esmailian,

 Heart Valve Surgeon

 Hello!
 My name is Dr. Fardad Esmailian and I am a cardiac surgeon having graduated from George Washington University School of Medicine in 1987.
 To date, I have performed approximately 5,000 cardiac surgeries, of which over 2,500 involved heart valve procedures.
-I regularly perform surgery at Cedars-Sinai Medical Center.
+I regularly perform surgery at Smidt Heart Institute at Cedars-Sinai.
 Read more...

 I believe my greatest strength is my technical skills and great patient outcomes.
 My approach to helping patients is guided by knowledge and extreme attention to details.
 I do my best to build strong relationships with patients by providing excellent care for them before, during and after their surgery.